ZebraRoy/read-docs-mcp/README.md

 ## Documentation Structure

-The MCP server expects the following structure:
+The MCP server expects the following structure for Read Documentation Mode:

 ```
 repository/